ahmadkaleem123/arduinodronegyro/README.md

 # arduinodronegyro
-A sample code for a homemade drone which I have made.
-This code balances the drone.
+Sample gyro balancing codes for a homemade drone which I have made using Arduino.
+PID control is included in the piddrone files and manual control based on control statements is used in the older codes.